 If you'd rather not swipe through all your Powerpoint slides, you can bring still Powerpoint slides into Showcase individually by exporting them as image file(s) and setting those images as slide backgrounds within your presentation.

 Here's how to do one big straight-to-slideshow import:

-- From your workshop Home page, click the import button on the far right, above your list of presentations.
+- From your workshop Home page, click the big ol' New presentation option.

 - Showcase will work its magic and use your chosen file to create a brand new presentation for you.
-It will appear at the bottom of your presentation list and will have the same name as the original file.
+It will have the same name as the original file.

 If you're happy for your presentation to swipe along slide after slide like a standard slideshow, then your imported presentation is ready to go at this point.

 Or, you can edit to your heart's content — maybe add some hotspots or cinemagraphs!